KevinFocke/SudokuSolver/README.md

 x BUG: The backtracking algo only looks at the first box.

-- BUG: Solve prints multiple times (because backtrack recursively calls it)
+x BUG: Solve prints multiple times (because backtrack recursively calls it)

 x BUG: The sudTemp does not replace the sud downstream. // Solved by making a deepCopy